Sunday, January 29, 2023

 Sky, Clouds.
 The backdrop available for the Polson Canyon section is 22 inches in height.
 To the north, it will be a continuation of the rain clouds on the Satsop River section.
 The remainder of the Polson River section will be a simple backdrop - a clear blue sky suggesting a sunny day.

-Once the basic landform is completed, it will be covered with Sculptamold on the flats and hydrocal plaster on the slopes.
+Once the basic land form as completed, it will be covered with Sculptamold on the flats and hydrocal plaster on the slopes.
+Flat areas will have some degree of undulation will be covered with sculptamold.

 Ground Cover